ajchellew/zwiftplay/README.md

 ## Reverse Engineer

-Decompiling the Zwift Companion app gives some names to go with the characteristics.
+Decompiling the Zwift Companion app using [jadx GUI](https://github.com/skylot/jadx) gives some names to go with the characteristics.
 Along with references to _BrevetBlePeripheral_ and _ZapEncryption_

+Deciding which controller is left and right was a mystery, however can now see its in the ManufacturerSpecificData of a ScanResult.
+The characteristic names ASYNC, SYNC_TX and SYNC_RX.
+Essentially another Serial Port Service implementation over BLE.

+The handshake appears to be simple, `RideOn 0x09 0x00` followed by a 64 byte public key.
+However sending this appears to do nothing.
+Sending the captured data however works and doesn't match the `0x09 0x00` found in the code.